Bob Lefsetz

-Robert Scott "Bob" Lefsetz (born April 22, 1953) is an American music industry analyst and critic.
-He is the author of The Lefsetz Letter, an email newsletter and a blog.
+Robert Scott "Bob" Lefsetz (born April 22, 1953) is an American analyst and critic.
+He is author of the email newsletter and blog The Lefsetz Letter.

 Background

-Lefsetz grew up in Fairfield, Connecticut and is a graduate of Middlebury College where he majored in art history.
+Lefsetz grew up in Fairfield, Connecticut.
+He is a graduate of Middlebury College, where he majored in art history.
 He moved to Los Angeles in the 1970s.
-After earning his J.D. degree from Southwestern Law School, Lefsetz worked as an entertainment business attorney, and briefly as head of Sanctuary Music's American division.
+After earning a J.D. degree from Southwestern Law School, he worked as an entertainment business attorney and briefly as head of Sanctuary Music's American division.
 He has worked as a consultant to major record labels.
-He is based in Santa Monica, California.